Blog: Aaron Dennison and The Dennison Watch Case Company

 A·B Alfred Bedford's Sponsor's Mark, Birmingham Hallmarks 1899 to 1900

-The first major customer for Dennison watch cases was the American Watch Company of Waltham, and the coincidence of the date of 1874 in Aaron Dennison leaving The Anglo-American Watch Company and setting up a case making company, together with the opening in 1874 of the London office of the American Watch Company looks very significant.
+The first major customer for Dennison watch cases was the American Watch Company of Waltham, and the coincidence of the date of 1874 in Aaron Dennison leaving The Anglo-American Watch Company and setting up a case making company, shortly after the opening in 1873 of the London office of the American Watch Company looks very significant.
 In fact, Waltham had a significant role in starting the business.

 The London office of the American Watch Company at Waltham was first opened by Robbins & Appleton, but soon placed in the hands of N. P. Stratton who was directly responsible to the factory at Waltham.
 Stratton visited Dennison at Birmingham to ask if he would act as representative for the Company in England, but Dennison was not keen on the idea, probably feeling that a role as a travelling salesman was beneath him at his time in life, over 60 years old, and with his business experience.
 Dennison stated terms on which he would take the job, which Stratton sent to Royal E. Robbins for approval, but Robbins declined.
 Stratton then hired Dennison's son Edward instead.
 However, Robbins did not harbour any ill will against Dennison and gave substantial assistance to his final effort to establish a successful business of his own.